alkobtan-OR/pslp/README.md

 ## Introduction

-Items of identical size arrive at a storage bay and are stored in vertical stacks satisfying the first-come-first-stacked policy.
-After some time, these items must be retrieved according to a sequence that may differ from the original storage order.
+Items such as boxes arrive at a storage bay and are stored in vertical stacks satisfying the first-come-first-stacked policy.
+After some time, these items must be retrieved according to a retrieval order that may differ from the original storage order.
 Since the retrieval process operates under a last-in-first-out policy, blocking items may occur.
 A blocking item is defined as an item whose retrieval date is later than that of other item(s) located beneath it.
 In such cases, the blocking item must be relocated to enable access to the underlying items.
 These relocations represent additional handling operations, and minimizing their number is a key objective in optimizing the efficiency of the storage and retrieval process.